 3. Harassment

-Harassment becomes unlawful when it’s severe or persistent enough to interfere with your ability to do your job or when it creates a toxic work environment.
+Harassment becomes unlawful when it is severe or persistent enough to interfere with your ability to do your job or when it creates a toxic work environment.
 Under federal laws like Title VII of the Civil Rights Act and the Americans with Disabilities Act (ADA), harassment based on protected characteristics is strictly prohibited.

 Click to contact our personal injury lawyers today